CleryFabien/SMF_Degree_2_Level_2_Dim/README.md

      [2, 1, 1, 0, 1, 0, 0, 1]

 - ``List_to_Rep(L)`` Rewrite a list of p(n) elements as a sum of irreducible representations of $`\mathfrak{S}_n`$  (p(n) is the number of partition of n).
-This eases the comparaison with the existing results

 Examples: